The question's simple, why should the answer be complicated?

-Question: How do I select the top 10 rows in each partition of a table?"
+Question: How do I select the first row in each partition of a table?

 partition_id INTEGER NOT NULL,